ta10101/BroNode/USAGE.md

 Applications are installed in the Edge Node container via the  'install_happ' tool using a configuration file which can be generated and validated using the 'happ_config_file' tool.
 The happ config file specifies the application to be installed in the Edge Node container instance.

-When it comes to remuneration for providing this service,the terms are up to the agreed terms of the relevant parties involved.
-Included in the configuration file and in the container image, there are information slots and service reporting tools to account for the services using a Unyt based mutual credit currency.
-While automated invoicing is possible and has been tested with Unyt accounting applications like Circulo, this feature has not yet been released.
-For more about Unyt please see: https://unyt.co
+The configuration file and the container image, include some experimental support for connection with Unyt (https://unyt.co) based accounting tools for tracking resources used.

 The rest of this usage documentation provides instructions from two vantage points:  Application Managers and Edge Node Operators.
 Please note it's possible these two can be one in the same.